-- Inform the CCT Eastes team that work and prevention of water ingress should be a priority to prevent further deterioration of the fabric.
-This was surveyed by CCT some years ago and recommendations made. - Arrange meetings with the community at Avon Dassett community on a regular basis e.g., about 3 meetings a year. - Try to recruit new volunteers. - Engage in regular and on-going communications with the community, also support them as required.
+- Arrange meetings with the community at Avon Dassett community on a regular basis e.g., about 3 meetings a year. - Engage in regular and on-going communications with the community, also support them as required.

 Long term actions (to end January 2026)